OKOLIMO-Joseph/Mt-Zion-System/README.md

 <p></p><div class="video-filter">
 </div>
 <p></p>
 <p>That's it!
-I hope this <strong>Church Management System</strong> Source Code Will help you with what you are looking for.
+I hope this <strong>Church Management System</strong> Source Code Will help you connect and manage your church members, finances, and other activities.
 I hope this will also help you to learn other techniques for developing a PHP Project.</p>
 <p>This system has a pro version which has premium features.
 Just kindly contact <strong>Joseph OKOLIMO</strong></p>
 <p><strong>For any inquiry and purchase.</strong><br>
 Email: <strong>okolimofficial@gmail.com</strong><br>